kingsdigitallab/tvof-django-prev/README.md

 # The Values of French
 The Values of French Literature and Language in the European Middle Ages.
 ERC Advanced Grant at King's College London

-The projects is online @ http://www.tvof.ac.uk/
+The project is online @ http://www.tvof.ac.uk/